Store shelves empty, roads impassable as winter storm slams South

 Police in Alabama said roads in parts of the state were impassable, including Anniston and Oxford.
 State troopers said they had responded to several weather-related crashes and warned that ice-covered bridges were hazardous in the area of Birmingham.

+"We are expecting significantly colder weather and the wind will pick up, increasing risk for power outages," he said, adding that the drop in temperatures would cause roads to refreeze.
+"Stay home," the governor said.
+"Do not go out and drive on the road unless you absolutely have to."

-The winter weather was blamed for hundreds of fender benders, some involving school buses, on roads in Nashville, Tennessee, that were coated by 1 to 2 inches of snow early Friday.
+In Nashville, Tennessee, the weather was blamed for hundreds of fender benders, some involving school buses, on roads that were coated by 1 to 2 inches of snow early Friday.
 Nashville's city school district had ordered classes to start on schedule but had to hastily call early dismissals as police reports of minor crashes multiplied.
 All students made it home safely.

 "We apologize," Nashville Schools Chief Operating Officer Chris Henson said.
 "We realize that it's been very frustrating for everyone."